-The original Medical Review – Auschwitz (Polish Przegląd Lekarski – Oświęcim) was a collaborative work of over 450 authors.
+The original Przegląd Lekarski – Oświęcim (Medical Review – Auschwitz) was a collaborative work of over 450 authors.
 Below you will find only the authors of the articles translated into English and published on this website in open access format.
-Follow the link to read the Medical Review – Auschwitz Journal in English—growing by the day.
+Follow the link to read the Medical Review – Auschwitz journal in English—growing by the day.

 The alphabetic list below is regularly updated as new articles are being published.

-Grażyna Banach, MD, psychiatrist, Department of Psychiatry, Academy of Medicine in Kraków.
+Grażyna Banach, MD, psychiatrist, Chair of Psychiatry, Kraków Medical Academy.

-Józef Bellert, MD, 1887–1970, surgeon and Polish army officer in the rank of captain, member of Polish Legions in World War I, participant of the Polish defensive war of 1939 and Warsaw Uprising in 1944.
-Head of the insurgent hospital in Jaworzyńska 2 during the Warsaw Uprising, Polish Red Cross chief physician and the organizer and head of the hospital for the former Auschwitz-Birkenau prisoners at the site of the camp.
+Józef Bellert, MD, 1887–1970, surgeon and Polish army officer in the rank of captain, soldier of the Polish Legions during World War I, combatant in the Polish defensive war of 1939 and in the 1944 Warsaw Uprising.
+Head of the insurgent hospital on Jaworzyńska 2 during the Warsaw Uprising, chief physician of the Polish Red Cross team handling the relief of Auschwitz survivors, organizer and head of the survivors’ hospital on the Auschwitz-Birkenau site after the camp’s liberation.

-Tadeusz Bilikiewicz, MD, PhD, 1901–1980, psychiatrist, historian and philosopher of medicine, the Jagiellonian University, Krakow, Burghölzli, Zurich.
-Head of the Department and Clinic of Psychiatry, the Medical University of Gdańsk.
+Tadeusz Bilikiewicz, MD, PhD, 1901-1980, psychiatrist, historian and philosopher of medicine, Professor of the Kraków Medical Academy, and Head of the Department and Clinic of Psychiatry at the Gdańsk Medical Academy.

 Józef Bogusz (1904–1993)

 Alicja Glińska, 1924–1999, ethicist affiliated with the University of Silesia, author of a number of studies researching problems of morality in the context of Nazi German concentration camps.
-One of the contributing authors of Przegląd Lekarski – Oświęcim.
+Contributor to Przegląd Lekarski – Oświęcim.

-Helena Grunt-Włodarska, born 1904, Auschwitz-Birkenau prisoner (prisoner no. 37625), after the war awarded with the Order of Polonia Restituta for her merits in the underground resistance movement and civil work.
-Arrested and interned in Auschwitz in 1943, in January 1945 she escaped from a camp evacuation transport.
+Helena Grunt-Włodarska, born 1904, Auschwitz-Birkenau survivor (prisoner No. 37625), awarded the Order of Polonia Restituta after the War for her contribution to the Polish underground resistance movement and civilian work.
+Arrested and sent to Auschwitz in 1943; in January 1945 she escaped from a camp evacuation transport.

 Andrzej Jakubik, PhD, born 1938, psychiatrist and psychologist, Professor at the Institute of Psychiatry and Neurology, Warsaw.

-Maria Jezierska (nom-de-guerre Elżbieta), 1916–1994, member of anti-Nazi underground resistance in WW2 Poland, Auschwitz and Ravensrück survivor, archivist the Main Commission for the Investigation of Nazi Crimes in Poland and historian.
+Maria Jezierska (nom-de-guerre Elżbieta), 1916–1994, member of anti-Nazi underground resistance in Poland during the Second World War, Auschwitz and Ravensbrück survivor, archivist the Main Commission for the Investigation of Nazi Crimes in Poland and historian.
 Sources: kpbc.ukw.edu.pl/ and auschwitz.org.

-Czesław Kempisty, MD, PhD, 1925–1987, Gray Ranks conspirator during WW2, Auschwitz-Birkenau survivor (prisoner no. 16686), Ravensbrück and Sachsenhausen survivor, public health, internal medicine, and geriatrics specialist.
+Czeslaw Kempisty, MD, PhD, 1925–198, Polish underground resistance soldier during World War 2, Auschwitz-Birkenau survivor (No. 16686), Ravensbrück and Sachsenhausen survivor, public health, internal medicine, and geriatrics specialist.

 Antoni Kępiński (1918–1972)

-Janina Kowalczykowa, MD, PhD, 1907–1970, anatomical pathologist, lecturer for the Polish underground medical education during WW2, prisoner doctor in Auschwitz, director of the Chair of Pathomorphology at the Jagiellonian University Medical College.
+Janina Kowalczykowa, MD, PhD, 1907–1970, anatomical pathologist, lectured on medicine in the Polish secret higher education system during the Second World War; held the Chair of Anatomical Pathology at the Kraków Medical Academy.

 Zygmunt Kujawski (nom-de-guerre Brom; 1916–1996).
 Began his medical education in 1934, enrolling at Centrum Wyszkolenia Sanitarnego (a sanitary training college).
 Commanding officer of a sanitary train during the defence campaign of September 1939, and later in the war worked as a doctor in Ujazdów Hospital (Warsaw) in occupied Poland, while also studying Medicine at the secret undergraduate courses organised by the University of Warsaw.
 During the Warsaw Uprising organised medical and sanitary units in the districts of Wola, Czerniaków, Mokotów, the Old Town, and the City Centre.
 Sources: www.1944.pl; www.lekarzepowstania.pl.

-Elżbieta Leśniak, PhD, born 1939, psychologist, Department of Psychiatry, Academy of Medicine in Kraków, Centre for Crisis Intervention.
+Elżbieta Leśniak, PhD, born 1939, psychologist, Chair of Psychiatry, Kraków Medical Academy, Centre for Crisis Intervention.

-Roman Leśniak, MD, 1928–2003, psychiatrist, Department of Psychiatry, Academy of Medicine in Kraków.
-Member of the resistance movement during the Nazi occupation.
+Roman Leśniak, MD, 1928–2003, psychiatrist, Chair of Psychiatry, Kraków Medical Academy.
+Member of the resistance movement during the Nazi German occupation of Poland.

-Józef Markiewicz, MD, former prisoner doctor and survivor of a number of Nazi German concentration camps, including Buchenwald, Mauthausen, and Gusen (prisoner no. 22397), one of contributing authors of Przegląd Lekarski – Oświęcim.
+Józef Markiewicz, MD, former prisoner doctor and survivor of a number of Nazi German concentration camps, including Buchenwald, Mauthausen, and Gusen (prisoner No. 22397), contributor to Przegląd Lekarski – Oświęcim.

 Jan Masłowski (1931–2015)

-Jan Milczarek, PhD, 1926–2014, historian and archivist, one of the contributing authors of Medical Review – Auschwitz, creator of the Sieradz Branch of Polish State Archives.
+Jan Milczarek, PhD, 1926–2014, historian and archivist, contributor to Przegląd Lekarski – Oświęcim, founder of the Sieradz Branch of the Polish State Archives.